klaviyo/node-klaviyo/README.md

     ]
 });

-//Check if profiles are on a list and not suppressed.
+// Check if profiles are on a list and not suppressed.
 KlaviyoClient.lists.getSubscribersFromList({
     listId: 'myListId',
     emails: [